3M's Balanced, Diversified Portfolio Maybe Not The Best Play Today

 Evaluating 3M through the lens of the new administration is complicated, and not just because so few policies have actual details behind them.
 While 3M has long been a leader in global diversification (locating plants outside the U.S. and closer to end markets), the company is still a net exporter to the tune of about $3.5 billion and would likely have some positive leverage to lower corporate taxes, albeit not as much as many other companies with much higher effective tax rates.
 On the other hand, a stronger dollar would be a risk factor and revenue headwind for 3M, as would the prospect of higher barriers to trade and/or outright trade wars.

 Insofar as domestic spending goes, 3M isn't much of a play on renewed infrastructure spending.
-There likely would be some incremental sales leverage to traffic/road signs and markings and maybe some in abrasives and security, but I don't see it as a major driver.
+There likely would be some incremental sales leverage to traffic/road signs and markings and maybe some in abrasives, but I don't see it as a major driver.
 Likewise, while the company does generate a meaningful percentage of revenue in the U.S. (around 40%) and would benefit from a stronger U.S. economy, the diversification of its businesses makes it a less cyclical company than many other industrials, so it isn't likely to be a leader in terms of revenue growth acceleration in a recovery scenario.

 The Opportunity